-In this guide we will discuss what the Tor browser is, how it works, how to use it and how to ensure your safety and security while using it.
+In this guide, we will discuss the Tor browser, how it works, how to use it, and how to ensure your safety and security.

 Tor Browser is software that lets you surf the internet and use all web services anonymously.
 Nobody — not even government organizations, law enforcers, or big corporations — would be able to check your browsing history or track your location, provided you follow certain security practices.

 Use the navigational menu on the right (desktop) or down below the image (mobile) to quickly jump to sections that are to your interest.

 It uses a technique called onion routing to direct internet traffic through a global overlay network, hiding the user’s location and other information.

 The article explains how to install and use the Tor browser on different devices and operating systems.
 It also provides tips for ensuring security while using Tor and discusses the legality of using the browser.